 Even if you do not believe you will not be able to have your record expunged, you should contact a Pennsylvania expungement attorney to learn more about your options for your specific situation.

 Schedule Your Free Initial Consultation with An Experienced Bucks County Expungement Attorney

 Having your record cleared can be a complex process.
 If you have been convicted of a criminal offense in Bucks County and believe that you meet the criteria for expungement, get in touch with the experienced expungement attorneys at Rubin, Glickman, Steinberg & Gifford P.C.
-We can evaluate your case and, if you are eligible, petition the judge for expungement.
+Our expungement lawyers can evaluate your case and, if you are eligible, petition the judge for expungement.

 More importantly, you do not have to go through this challenging process alone.
 Our Pennsylvania criminal defense lawyers understand how tough it can be to secure a job, housing, and more, which is why our expungement lawyers are committed to defending your best interests through the judicial process.
 With our firm’s 65 years of experience, our trusted and award-winning team understands the complexities of Pennsylvania’s expungement process.
 Our office can be reached 24 hours a day, 7 days a week.
 To get started with your free case evaluation, please give us a call at (215) 822-7575 or contact us using our contact form through our website.